MetaforceWebsite/metaforce-docs/pages/coreFeatures/deployments.md

 Package XML builder provides 2 ways to find your metadata changes for the deployment.

 -   Manually Choose Metadata
-    In this way, Metaforce can list all recently-updated metadata components (ordered by latest modified date by default).
+    In this way, Metaforce can `list all recently-updated metadata components (ordered by latest modified date by default)`.
 You can easily find your changes and select them for the deployment.

 -   Auto Detect Metadata Changes
-    In this way, Metaforce search all metadata types automatically and list all metadata components which are updated by the specified user, on/after the specified date.
+    In this way, Metaforce search all metadata types automatically and `list all metadata components which were modified by the specified user, on/after the specified date`.

 ![deployment](./images/deployment-package-xml-builder.gif)